fxbox/foxbox/components/thinkerbell/README.md

 > If there are no more cookies on the shelves of the store, send a
 > message to the manager.
 Don't do this more than once per hour.

 TBD

+### Art museum painting protectors

+> Light sensors detect use of flash.
+If a flash is detected, ring an
+> annoying sound.

+TBD